IOdissey/apriltag/README.md

 # About
-This is fork from [AprilRobotics/apriltag](https://github.com/AprilRobotics/apriltag) for easily used on windows.
-This should also work for linux.
+This is fork from [AprilRobotics/apriltag](https://github.com/AprilRobotics/apriltag) for easily used on windows (and linux).

 # Features
 * header only